Merck/CEEDesigns.jl/docs/src/tutorials/StaticDesigns.md

 ### Performance Evaluation

-We use `evaluate_experiments` from `CEED.StaticDesigns` to evaluate the predictive accuracy over subsets of experiments.
+We use `evaluate_experiments` from `CEEDesigns.StaticDesigns` to evaluate the predictive accuracy over subsets of experiments.
 We use `LogLoss` as a measure of accuracy.
 It is possible to pass additional keyword arguments, which will be passed to `MLJ.evaluate` (such as `measure`, shown below).

 ````@example StaticDesigns
-using CEED, CEED.StaticDesigns
+using CEEDesigns, CEEDesigns.StaticDesigns
 ````

 ````@example StaticDesigns